cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/overview.md

 1. Run `.\CinchyDXD.ps1 keygen -o "<TargetDirectory>"`, where `TargetDirectory` is your desired output path.
 1. Find the `dxd.key` file created.

-## Changelog

-See the [Changelog](/guides-for-using-cinchy/builder-guides/cinchydxd-utility/version-history-dxd.md) for more details.

 ## Next steps